Siragadikka Aasai (TV series)

 Siragadikka Aasai is a 2023 Indian Tamil-language television drama that airs on Star Vijay starring Gomathi Priya and Vetri Vasanth.
 The series is directed by S. Kumaran and produced by Radhika Srinivasan and B. Srinivasan for Vikatan Televistas.
-It is also available on the digital platform Disney+ Hotstar.
 The series was launched along with Mahanadhi.

-The show centers on the unexpected marriage of Meena, the eldest daughter of a lower-class family, and Muthu, an erratic taxi driver struggling with alcoholism.
-They slowly understand each other.
-Their journey to self-improvement and togetherness, despite external pressures, is a testament to the enduring power of love.
+The plot revolves around Meena, a woman from a poor family and Muthukumar, a man with a troubled past, who face various difficulties in their marriage.

 Plot

 The show introduces a delinquent, named Muthukumar, who despises the concept of love, as well as Meena, a family-oriented woman, who works at her parents' flower-stall near their local temple.

-Circumstances force Meena to marry Muthukumar.
-He is an alcoholic, who regularly comes home drunk, also engaging in fights as well, even arguing, with his mother, Vijaya, who resents him for his bad past, as well as his bad habits.
+Matters compel Meena to wed Muthukumar.
+He is an alcoholic, who regularly comes home drunk, also engaging in fights as well, even arguing with his mother, Vijaya, who resents him for his bad past, as well as his bad habits.
 The only three people in Muthukumar's family that, have love and affection for him are his father, Annamalai, a retired locomotive pilot, his younger brother, Ravikumar, who works as a chef and his grandmother, Nachiyar, who had raised him.
 Muthu's elder brother, Manojkumar, is an affluent corporate employee and Vijaya's favourite son.
 He is selfish, money-minded, status-minded, and dislikes both Annamalai and Muthukumar.

 Meena faces problems with a loan shark, named Sudhakar, who lusts for Meena, as well as a poor financial status.
 Muthu and Meena often fight, with Meena not knowing that, Muthu is Annamalai's second son, when Muthu comes across Meena and her family.
 This ends up, with the two of them disliking each other, due to their constant conflicts.

 After Meena's brother, Sathya is negatively influenced, by a local don, named Chiti, he ends up stealing Muthu's bike out of envy of not getting one from his parents.
 He ends up going to jail, but is released after Muthu withdraws the case after Meena asks him to.
 Sathya then speaks harshly to his father after he scolds him and kicks him out, which, makes him depressed and he kills himself, by being hit, by a train, which Annamalai was driving on his final day on the job.
 Feeling guilty, Annamalai pays them a visit and decides to, make Meena his daughter-in-law, instead of giving them money, as he sees that, there is more than what meets the eye in their situation.
 Amidst this all, Manoj is in love, with Jeeva, who has hidden intentions as she wants Annamalai's settlement money and wants to emigrate to Canada.